• Skip to primary navigation

 • Place grated zucchini in the middle of a paper towel or clean dish cloth.
 Wrap it up and press to remove as much moisture as possible.
 Set aside.

-• In a large bowl, whisk together flour, baking powder, baking soda, salt, cinnamon.
+• In a large bowl, whisk together flour, baking powder, baking soda, salt, and pumpkin pie spice.
 Set aside.

 • In a medium bowl, whisk the pumpkin puree, egg, oil, vanilla, brown sugar, and applesauce together until combined.
 Pour the wet ingredients into the bowl with the dry ingredients.
 Stir until just combined, being careful not to over mix.
 Batter will be thick.